 Establishing cooperation based on secure data exchange with other service providers, such as telecommunications operators or banks, will allow insurance companies to generate additional sources of income.
 As a part of the API Economy (combining data within the interface economics), it is possible to securely link data from partners from various industries.
 As a result, knowledge about the client is fuller and can be used better, and the revenue stream of each of the participating in the exchange parties expands.

-Insurance companies, due to a long presence on the market, enjoy high trust of their clients.
+Insurance companies, due to a long presence on the market, enjoy the high trust of their clients.
 Consumers believe that their data, in hands of companies with many years of tradition, is for sure processed in a safe manner.
 That is why they are much more likely to grant marketing approvals to such institutions.
 Thus, in such circumstances, a niche related to the use of consents emerges.
-Acquiring clients’ consents, the insurer can use their data to optimize an offer, create customer-centric services, develop the most appropriate form of communication with clients.
-Thanks to the consents, the insurer, cooperating with third parties, will be able to reach their joint clients with marketing messages via its own channels as well as those available to the partners.
+Acquiring clients’ consent, the insurer can use their data to optimize offers, create customer-centric services, develop the most appropriate form of communication with clients.
+Thanks to the consent, the insurer, cooperating with third parties, will be able to reach their joint clients with marketing messages via its own channels as well as those available to the partners.

 Data is more valuable than gold.
 It is high time for companies possessing huge amounts of data to treat it as assets, no less important than physical or capital ones.